FDio/csit/docs/model/current/UTI_output_files/test_case/results/hoststack_iperf3.rst

    limitations under the License.

-Test type
-^^^^^^^^^

-This entry has a string value, set individually by tests.
-Some tests may not set this, the entry is not present in that case (test type is unknown, probably not one of the known types).

-Currently implemented values are "mrr", "ndrpdr", "reconf", "soak", "hoststack_ab", "hoststack_iperf3" and "hoststack_vpp_echo".

-As the result mapping contains a sub-mapping named after the test type, this information is derived, so this entry appears only in info output.
+Hoststack iperf3
+^^^^^^^^^^^^^^^^

+Value of this entry is a mapping, holding result for hoststack_iperf3 test type.
+See hoststack_iperf3 subdirectory for its entries.

+CSIT uses hoststack iperf3 test type for both TCP and UDP testing, some entries appear only when their corresponding mode was used.

 Version
 ~~~~~~~

-This scalar entry is present since version 0.2.0,
+This structured entry is present since version 0.4.0,
 last patch update in version 0.4.0.